cleardusk/3DDFA/readme.md

  # installation structions
- sudo pip3 install torch torchvision # for cpu version. more option to see https://pytorch.org sudo pip3 install numpy scipy matplotlib sudo pip3 install dlib==19.5.0 # 19.15+ version may cause conflict with pytorch in Linux, this may take several minutes sudo pip3 install opencv-python sudo pip3 install cython
+ sudo pip3 install torch torchvision # for cpu version. more option to see https://pytorch.org sudo pip3 install numpy scipy matplotlib sudo pip3 install dlib==19.5.0 # 19.15+ version may cause conflict with pytorch in Linux, this may take several minutes.
+If 19.5 version raises errors, you may try 19.15+ version. sudo pip3 install opencv-python sudo pip3 install cython
  ```